Bonaly: Destruction of the village

 The buildings in the village were demolished and the inhabitants presumably evicted.
 It is probable that the community had been in decline for some time.
 Enclosure had lessened the demand for agricultural labour and the small-scale industries on the Bonaly Burn would have been unable to compete with the larger and more efficient mills being established elsewhere, particularly on the Water of Leith.

 After the destruction of the village, the population of Bonaly fell to its lowest level for centuries.
 Although extensive farm buildings, a large farmhouse and a row of farm labourers cottages were built at Bonaly Farm during the 19th century, few people were living in Bonaly at the close of the 19th century.

 The house created by Lord Cockburn was named Bonaly Tower and still exists.

+Bonaly Primary School was first established in a building built on Thorburn road in 1891, that is extant and Category C listed but the school moved to different sites in the 20th century.